k2view-academy/K2View-Academy/articles/12_LU_navigation/01_Navigating_an_LU_schema.md

 ### What are the LU Working Area View Options?

 LU Tables relationship options:\
-In the LU working area, right click an LU Table object to display a context menu with the following actions:
+In the LU working area, right click an LU table object to display a context menu with the following actions:

 <table width="595">
 <tbody>